-Police officers were accused of punching and kicking the victims on 15 October 2007, after brutally beaten him at the police station.
-The police have denied these allegations and stated that the fifteen-yearold had beaten the police officer!
-323 Art.
-190 CC. the owner of "S" bar from Ulcinj informed them that victims S.I. and Đ.M. had been breaking bar inventory and harassing guests at his bar, causing severe injury to S.I. such as ruptured eardrum and two broken ribs, while Đ.M. suffered bruises and contusions of the chest and the eyeball.
+Police officers were accused of punching and kicking the victims on 15 October 2007, after the owner of "S" bar from Ulcinj informed them that victims S.I. and Đ.M. had been breaking bar inventory and harassing guests at his bar, causing severe injury to S.I. such as ruptured eardrum and two broken ribs, while Đ.M. suffered bruises and contusions of the chest and the eyeball.
 Because of these injuries the victims spent six (Đ.M.), i.e. seven (SI) days at the General Hospital in Bar, as determined in the submitted documentation.
 Defendants denied committing of the offense, stating that they had only applied "armlock" against inebriated and aggressive victims (Đ.M. allegedly punched D.B. and S.I. tore E.E.'s uniform, which cannot be concluded from the testimony of victims) taking them afterwards to the police station to sober up.
 However, while defendant E.E. was acquitted of charges because the testimonies of victims do not indicate that he had hit them at any time, defendant D.B. received minimum punishment - suspended sentence, although causing serious bodily injury to victims.